 Having a career mentor is an excellent idea, as they will be able to use their experience and knowledge to help you with your career progression.
-In the past, I have used my career mentor to run ideas past before presenting to senior management.
+In the past, I have used my career mentor to run ideas past before presenting to senior management or recover from disappointments.

 The idea behind this is that I don’t want senior management to turn down my idea based on factors that I had not thought of.
 Today I mentor a range of candidates on a variety of different subjects, but the end goal is the same, career advancement.